 - Lift your torso until your left upper arm is straight underneath you.

-- Your body forms a diagonal line that is at about a 20-degree angle to the floor.
+- Your body forms a diagonal line at about a 20-degree angle to the floor.

 - Keep your abs pulled in tight and hold this position for as long as you can, and then repeat on the left side.